-When reassessing a DAHS recipient's eligibility, examine the history of attendance.
-Reauthorize only the number of units the recipient is likely to use.
-Explore the reasons for underutilization by discussing the situation with the recipient, facility staff and the recipient's family.
+When reassessing a DAHS individual's eligibility, examine the individual's past history of attendance and reauthorize only the number of units which the individual is likely to use.
+Explore the reasons for underutilization by discussing the situation with the individual, facility staff and the individual's family.

 If underutilization has been sporadic due to temporary factors such as acute illness or hospitalization, no change in service authorization may be needed.
-However, if underutilization has occurred consistently during the previous six months, discuss changing the service plan with the recipient and their family.
-The number of units authorized per week may need to be decreased.
+However, if underutilization has occurred consistently during the previous six months, discuss changing the service plan with the individual and family.
+The case worker may need to decrease the number of units authorized per week.